AbdoAwwad93/QuizRoom-BackEnd/README.md

      ```
 5. **Remove Student from Instructor's Course**
    - **DELETE** `/api/instructor/students/<student_id>/remove/`
+   - Description: Remove a student from the instructor's course.
    - Response:
      ```json
      { "detail": "Student removed from your course." }